feklee/san/construction/node/README.md

      1. 3D print two copies:

-          - See the provided STL file.
+          - See the provided STL file: `hemisphere.stl`

           - Orient upside down.

           - Print without raft and support.

           - Print with high amount of infill to get smooth light from the LEDs.

+        Optionally, you may print the hemisphere without receptacle for use as the bottom part (`hemisphere_optional_bottom.stl`).
+        Functionally this is not necessary, however.

      2. Cut excess material.
 Make sure that the LEDs fit into the receptacles.